ibmresilient/resilient-community-apps/fn_sep/README.md

   NOTE: If your app is available in the container-format only, there is no need to mention the integration server in this readme.
 -->

-# Symantec Endpoint Protection Integration for IBM Resilient
+# Symantec Endpoint Protection Integration for IBM SOAR

 ## Table of Contents